ERPLY Books User Manual

 Purchase and Sales Items are Products, Raw Material, Services and also Fixed Assets which are bought or sold.
-This module is located in Incoming or Outgoing menus.
+This module is located in Sales or Purchases menus.
 The module and an example of adding a new item are shown in the picture below.

 Every invoice row is connected with an item.
 If the item is manually entered, not selected, a new item is created automatically.

 When calculating an item’s price, the following aspects need to be taken into consideration: